 By default, the box is unchecked and Capture One will close a document when you open another.
 To be able to open multiple documents, check the box next to the Open in new window option.

 When you shoot tethered into a Catalog, the captures are collected and counted in a collection under Recent Captures with a date/time stamp of the first capture.
 This works similar to the Recent Import collection for image import.

 But how often should Capture One Pro create a new collection under Recent Captures?
-What time interval is considered a next shoot?
+What time interval is considered the next shoot?
 Note that its purpose is only easy retrieval of recently shot images.

 In the screenshot above I made a few captures with approximately a 5 minutes interval.
 I had set the Preference to a 5 minutes interval of inactivity to create a new collection.
 You can easily see the images are grouped together unless I waited just over the predefined interval of 5 minutes.

 The default is After more than 1 hour of inactivity.
 You can select other intervals ranging between 5 minutes up to 4 hours and once a day.